wlongmireBloomTech/Space-X-Web-GuidedProject-Solution/README.md

 - One function to point out is `mockResolvedValueOnce`.
 This is a function we can call inside each test to tell the function what data is _supposed_ to be returned by the database.
 - We need to "seed" this with mocked data as well.
 Add this array outside of your tests, then pass it into the `mockResolvedValueOnce` function:

+_Note: If you want to show a really hard to find bug, then you can mock this data like the other mock data (as an array, without the object or the data property.
+Console log in the component where the data is being set to state and show students that we are not mocking the correct shape for the data_

 ```js
 const missions = {
   data: [